hileix/auto-inspector/README.md

 ℹ️ Note: Auto Inspector is currently in development and not ready to self-host.
 If you're looking for an enterprise-grade testing solution, check our **[Cloud Version](https://magicinspector.com)**.

 Auto Inspector is available as a CLI utility and as a web application.
-- The web version is the easiest way to get started if you just to play with the agent.
+- The GUI web version is the easiest way to get started if you just to play with the agent.
 - The CLI is probably more adapted to improve the agent and add new features to the core.

-### Web UI Version
+### GUI Version

 #### Prerequisites